 ✭ Xanthe Clay’s simple pasta with garlic, chilli and rocket.

-I love a good heap of the dark green, drop-shaped leaves of Lamb’s lettuce (also known as mâche, or Feldsalat).
-With a drizzle of oil and vinegar, they make a lovely simple accompaniment to a warm vegetable cake or cold slices of a roasted bird, but there are many much more creative things you could do with it.
+I love a good heap of the dark green, drop-shaped leaves of Lamb’s lettuce (also known as mâche, or in German, Feldsalat).
+With a drizzle of oil and vinegar, they make a lovely simple accompaniment to a warm vegetable cake or cold slices of a roasted bird, but there are plenty of much more creative things you could do with it.
 How about:

 ✭ Clothilde Dusoulier’s lamb’s lettuce and chicken soup,